dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Re-mapping UCLA departments

-We can visualize this analysis as a scatter plot and locate each department on a "map".
+We can visualize this analysis as a scatter plot and locate each department on a "map."
 A few departments are labeled, but feel free to hover over any point.

   <div class='ui grid centered' id='scatterplot-wrapper'>
       <div class='twelve wide column' id='scatterplot'>